 Yes, Kempston Academy is rated Good by Ofsted as of October 2024.
 The inspection report praised the school's ambitious curriculum, its strong pastoral care, and the positive progress made by students since the school joined the Chiltern Learning Trust.

 Applications for Year 7 are made through the Bedford Borough Council School Admissions Service.
-The deadline for applications is 31 October for entry the following September.
+For September 2027 entry, the deadline is 31 October 2026 and offers are due on 1 March 2027.
 For Sixth Form entry, students can apply directly to the academy.

-In 2024, the school achieved an Attainment 8 score of 37.3, with a Progress 8 score of -0.09.
-These results show that while attainment is currently below the England average, students make progress that is broadly in line with their peers nationally.
+In the 2024-25 / 2025 dataset, the school achieved an Attainment 8 score of 40.3, with a Progress 8 score of -0.09.
+These results show that while attainment is below the national midpoint, students make progress that is broadly in line with their peers nationally.

 Yes, Kempston Academy offers a range of vocational qualifications alongside traditional GCSEs and A-levels, including subjects like health and social care, business studies, and Spanish.